AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

     * `adddonation p/1 d/21-10-2025 v/500` : Adds a donation record for the 1st donor shown in the current donor
       list.

+    * `findeligible O+ A+` : Finds all donors with the specified blood type(s) provided who are currently eligible to donate based on their date of birth and number of days since last donation.

     * `exit` : Exits the app.

 6. Refer to the [Features](#features) below for details of each command.